Memory-Efficient Differentially Private Training with Gradient Random Projection: Methodology

 \subsection{Memory Requirements}

 { }

-Compared to DP-Adam, \ouralg{} reduces memory usage by storing projected sample gradients and using lower-dimensional moments in Adam. \Cref{tab:memory-usage-comp} compares the memory requirement of gradients, optimizer states, and projectors for non-private Adam and GaLore, DP-Adam, na\"ive DP-GaLore, and \ouralg{}.
+Compared to DP-Adam, \ouralg{} reduces memory usage by storing projected sample gradients and using lower-dimensional moment estimates in Adam. \Cref{tab:memory-usage-comp} compares the memory requirement of gradients, optimizer states, and projectors for non-private Adam and GaLore, DP-Adam, na\"ive DP-GaLore, and \ouralg{}.
 Notably, \ouralg{} achieves the largest savings by reducing sample gradient memory from $B\sum_{\ell=1}^L m_{\ell}n_{\ell}$ (in DP-Adam and na\"ive DP-GaLore) to $Br\sum_{\ell=1}^L n_{\ell}$, since $r \lll m_{\ell}$.
-Similar to GaLore, it also reduces optimizer memory from $2\sum_{\ell=1}^L m_{\ell}n_{\ell}$ to $2r\sum_{\ell=1}^L n_{\ell}$.
-Additionally, using random projections instead of SVD reduces projector memory to $r \max\{ m_{\ell} \}_{\ell=1}^L$.
+Similar to GaLore, it also reduces optimizer state memory from $2\sum_{\ell=1}^L m_{\ell}n_{\ell}$ to $2r\sum_{\ell=1}^L n_{\ell}$.
+Additionally, using random projections instead of SVD reduces projector memory to $r \max\{ m_{\ell} \}_{\ell=1}^L$, since only the random projector for a single layer needs to be loaded at one time (during the projection step for that layer).